Senior Executive Service - Ending Employment

 - the Commissioner is of the view that termination is in the public interest (section 38 of the PS Act).

-In the first instance, agencies should contact the Employment Policy team at the Commission on (02) 6202 3857 or at email@example.com.
+In the first instance, agencies should contact the Integrity and Ethics team in the Commission at firstname.lastname@example.org or on (02) 6202 3737.

-Where an SES employee has retired under section 37 of the PS Act or had their employment terminated under section 29 of the PS Act, consideration must be given to an adjustment to the agency's SES cap.
-It is expected that the SES cap will be reduced where an SES role is abolished as it is no longer required.
-If the role is still required, there is generally no reduction in SES cap.
+Where an SES employee has retired under section 37 of the PS Act or had their employment terminated under section 29 of the PS Act, consideration must be given to an adjustment to the agency’s SES cohort.
+It is expected that the SES cohort will be reduced where an SES role is abolished as it is no longer required.
+If the role is still required, there is generally no reduction in an agency’s SES cohort.